 - Present the outcome of using your product

 I feel that this is really for-dummies-level, we all know these, but more interesting is how we started defining these steps.

 We have a remote team so I prepared an excel sheet for us to go through in a Google Hangouts meeting.

-Who are your target audience?
+- Who is your target audience?
 We added titles here, but defining your customer can vary from defining demographic information to personal traits.
-What ever is relevant in your case.
+Whatever is relevant in your case.

-Then my favourite part.
+- Then my favorite part.
 Add fairy dust and write drafts of your marketing messages.
-At Valohai, we like unicorns, fairies and all the magical stuff so we wanted to add some glitter to the engineering explanation of our solution and this is where the marketing message comes from.😉✨
+At Valohai, we like unicorns, fairies, and all the magical stuff so we wanted to add some glitter to the engineering explanation of our solution and this is where the marketing message comes from.😉✨

 The excel is missing market positioning since we had done that before and adding that part would have unnecessarily prolonged our meeting.
 Add positioning row if you haven’t really defined how you stand out in the competition.

 Even though many things that we went through were obvious, I feel that as a newcomer, it was very useful to me to go through our most potential customers and their problems once again.
 I have worked in Valohai for three months now and since I don’t have daily contact to our customers, it is good to remind myself of the old things and find new golden nuggets as we go.

 To be honest, our excel didn’t look pretty after we had finished working with it.
 There were multiple different marketing messages with different angles so I chose the most promising ones and added them to Google Docs file and went them through with our engineer.
 I didn’t want to steer the marketing messages too far away from our target group who are also engineers or data scientists.